Mic92/nixos-shell/README.md

 * Spawns a headless qemu virtual machines based on a `vm.nix` nixos module in the current working directory.
 * Mounts `$HOME` and the user's nix profile into the container
 * No ugly qemu SDL window, no serial console with incorrect terminal dimension.
-* If a tmux session is available, the console spawns in a new tmux pane, while the qemu interface starts current active pane

 Example `vm.nix`: